lelit/pglast/README.rst

 * Reformat a SQL statement\ [*]_ from the command line::

-   $ echo "select a,b,c from sometable" | python -m pg_query
+   $ echo "select a,b,c from sometable" | pgpp
    SELECT a
         , b
         , c
    FROM sometable

-   $ echo 'update "table" set value=123 where value is null' | python -m pg_query UPDATE "table"
+   $ echo 'update "table" set value=123 where value is null' | pgpp UPDATE "table"
    SET value = 123
    WHERE value IS NULL